Mexico seeks extradition of El Chapo’s godson in connection with journalist’s murder

 Dámaso Lopez-Serrano, 34, who is El Chapo’s godson and better known as El Mini Lic, surrendered to the US authorities in August 2017 amid the family’s war with El Chapo’s sons.
 He pleaded guilty in January 2018 to drug conspiracy charges.

-In a court hearing on Friday, US district court judge Dana Sabraw sentenced him to a prison time of little more than five years, a term equal to the time he has already spent in custody.
+In a court hearing on Friday, US District Judge Dana Sabraw sentenced him to a prison time of little more than five years, a term equal to the time he has already spent in custody.
 The judge cited his case as “extraordinary” and “exceptional”, announcing his “time served” verdict.

-He was ordered to forfeit $1 million in drug proceeds but does not have to serve time in prison.
+He was ordered to forfeit $1m in drug proceeds but does not have to serve time in prison.

 He dodged the minimum mandatory 10-year prison term that corresponded to the crime to which he pleaded guilty partly because he surrendered and agreed to testify against his godfather.